 - Typical density is 20 cubes per acre.

-- Note: When building Hoosier cubes, PVC rated for drinking water and HDPE rated corrugated drainage tile are recommended.
+- Note: When building Hoosier cubes, PVC-rated for drinking water and HDPE-rated corrugated drainage tile is recommended.
 These are not known to leach into the water and therefore are unlikely to be detrimental to the environment.

 - Pennsylvania Largemouth Bass Nesting Structure

 - Provides spawning, nesting, and nursery habitat for largemouth bass.

 - Provides shallow-water (less than 10 feet) cover for bass

 - Can be built in place or deployed from boats.

 - Use 20 pieces of 2 in x 2 in x 4 feet and 5 pieces of 1 in x 8 in x 8 feet rough-cut, green (fresh cut) hemlock or poplar, countersinking-head polymer-coated 3.5-inch deck screws.

 - Use a 10-foot piece of ½-inch nylon security banding and one plastic buckle to wrap vertically around structure to help hold it together.

 - Normally place 5–10 nesting structures at one site in alternating rows at depths of 5–10 feet.

 - Typical density is 10 structures per acre.